-Then, there exists a a family of maps $G_k: M \rightarrow \Etale{\Psi}$ such that: \begin{itemize} \item Each $G_k$ is smooth in the \'etale sense and the whole family is continuous for the Whitney topology. \item $p_r \circ G_k$ and $F_k$ are $C^0$-close and agree on neighbourhoods of $M'$ and $K'$. \item $p_b \circ G_k: M \rightarrow M$ is a wrinkled family of submersions that is $C^0$-close to the identity and formally homotopic to it. \end{itemize} \end{theorem} We will prove a slightly stronger statement, phrased instead in terms of a single fibered wrinkled submersion $G: M \times K \rightarrow \Etale(\Psi \times K)$ which, in particular, is smooth in the \'etale sense.
-This will reduce Theorem \ref{thm:wrinklingEtaleParametric} to the non-parametric case.
+We will prove a slightly stronger statement in \cref{pro:wrinklingEtaleMfdFib}, phrased instead in terms of a single fibered wrinkled submersion $M \times K \rightarrow \Etale(\Psi \times K)$ that is continuous for the \'etale topology.
+This reduces \cref{thm:wrinklingEtaleParametric} to the non-parametric case.